 If your FICO credit score is higher than 670, you not only have good credit but have also moved your credit from the “subprime” category to the “prime” category.
 People with good credit are more likely to benefit from the prime interest rate—which means that you might pay less interest on your credit cards, mortgages and loans.

 Benefits of good credit

 There are many benefits to having good credit.
-Landlords are more likely to rent you an apartment, for example—and if you’re job hunting, you might benefit if your employer reviews your credit as part of the hiring process.
-That said, the biggest benefits of good credit are all financial.
-Here are three ways in which good credit can make your life both easier and more affordable.
+Landlords are more likely to rent you an apartment, for example.
+If you’re job-hunting, your employer may review your credit as part of the hiring process.
+But the biggest benefits of good credit are financial.
+Here are three ways in which good credit can make your life easier and more affordable.

 Easier credit approval

 If you have good credit, banks and lenders are more likely to approve your credit applications.
-This means that when you apply for credit cards, loans or mortgages, you’ll be more likely to be accepted (and you might spend less time waiting to hear the results of your application).
+This means when you apply for credit cards, loans or mortgages, you’ll be more likely to be accepted and may spend less time waiting to hear the results of your application.

 Lower interest rates

 In addition to having higher credit approval rates, people with good credit are often offered lower interest rates.
 Paying less interest on your debt can save you a lot of money over time, which is why building your credit score is one of the smartest financial moves you can make.